Not just PDF, you can import 25+ different document formats and easily add form fields like signature, date, time, and more.

 The Signeasy app can be downloaded to your computer or mobile device.
 On mobile devices, there is both an Android version and an Apple version.
 Once downloaded and installed, you simply run the app, open the encrypted PDF, and sign the PDF.
 All of the hard work is done for you.

-Adding biometric gates may also be wise, especially for contracts being signed on multiple devices.
+Adding biometric gates may also be wise, especially for contracts signed on multiple devices.
 It adds another layer of security, which is never a bad idea.